duhrer/gamepad-to-midi/README.md

 Once you have installed the requirements and connected your controller, open the `index.html` demo file in the root of your copy of the repository with a browser that supports the gamepad API.
 You will see an interface that allows you to select a MIDI output.
 Once you have selected a MIDI output, press buttons on your gamepad to play notes.
-Button 0 plays Middle C, and the note played goes up by one note per button.
+Button 0 on gamepad 1 plays an octave below Middle C, and the note played goes up by one note per button.
+Additional gamepads go up by one octave each, so that you can line up multiple gamepads to reach a wider range of notes.

 For a helpful guide to the location of each button, refer to [this diagram in the W3C working draft](https://www.w3.org/TR/gamepad/#remapping).